Hospital asbestos 'a ticking time bomb'

 The government said many parts of the NHS estate date from an era when asbestos was widely used but it is considered safe if left undisturbed.

-The Health and Safety Executive also claims that white asbestos, the type used in hospitals - often to protect piping, does not pose a risk.
+The Health and Safety Executive says white asbestos, the type used in hospitals - often to protect piping, does pose a risk if disturbed.